 The proposed wind turbines and their subsequent maintenance would require the construction of a purpose built network of access tracks.
-These tracks would be single track and unbound.
-The total linear meterage of permanent new access track is estimated to be approximately 8 km.
-1,522m of the new access track system will be floated with the remainder being a cut / fill construction.
-The floated tracks are based upon an estimated carriage width of up to 7m and an average fill thickness of 1.0m.
-The standard cut / fill construction roads are based upon an estimated carriage width of 5.5m and an average fill thickness of 1m.
-The construction of the track system itself, including the upgrade works and passing places would therefore require the provision of some ~65,000m3 of processed aggegrate (based on acquiring no material along the route as part of the construction process).
-In addition a further ~32,000m3 of aggregate would be required for the turbine bases and hard standing areas.
+These tracks would be single track and un-metalled, and would be constructed to the specifications normally associated with forestry developments, as a minimum standard.
+The total linear meterage of permanent new access track is estimated to be approximately 5.33 km.
+The gradients of the track do not exceed 1(V) in 8 (H) except on a very localised basis.
+1,500 metres of the new access track system will be floated with the remainder being a cut / fill construction.
+The floated roads are based upon an estimated carriage width of up to 8m and an average fill thickness of 1.0m.
+The standard cut/fill construction roads are based upon an estimated carriage width of 5.5m and an average fill thickness of 1m.
+The construction of the track system itself, including the upgrade works and passing places would therefore require the provision of some ~59,000m3 of processed aggregate (based on acquiring no material along the route as part of the construction process).
+In addition a further ~30,000m3 of aggregate would be required for the turbine bases and hard standing areas.
 The concrete requirements for the turbine bases would be produced at a temporary on-site concrete batching plant.

-A total maximum volume of agregate required for the roads and turbine bases would be in the order of ~97,000m3, which is accommodated within the volumes assessed from the two borrow pit sites.
-There would be no requirement to import material to upgrade tracks and initial infrastructure, including temporary construction compounds as aggregate can be sourced from reopening of the two borrow pits on site, which can be accessed off existing tracks constructed as part of the Development.
+A total maximum volume of aggregate required for the roads and turbine bases would be in the order of ~90,000 m3, which is accommodated within the volumes assessed from the two borrow pit sites.
+There would be no requirement to import material to upgrade tracks and initial infrastructure, including temporary construction compounds as aggregate can be sourced from reopening of the two borrow pits on site, which can be accessed off existing tracks constructed as part of the Revised Development.

-Temporary compounds and associated infrastructure will require approximately 19,000m3, of materials.
+Temporary compounds and associated infrastructure will require a further 19,000 m3, of materials.

-In addition to the provision of aggregate for access track construction, approximately 5,600m3 of processed aggregate is required in order to manufacture the concrete on site to cast the wind turbine bases.
-Unlike the road making material this category of aggregate is required to meet highly specified performance and engineering characteristics.
-It is presently assumed that the aggregate for the turbine bases will be imported from off-site, until the material in the borrow pit is tested.
+In addition to the provision of aggregate for access track construction, high quality processed aggregate is required in order to manufacture the concrete to cast the wind turbine foundations.
+It is intended that the aggregate for the concrete construction will be imported from off site.

-A total maximum volume required will be in the order of 116,000m3, which is consistent with the volumes assessed from the borrow pit sites.
+A total maximum volume required will be in the order of 109,000 m3, which is less than the maximum volumes assessed which could be extracted from the borrow pit sites.